-YOUR HOUSEHOLD ~ THE COLUMN TWO IS NOT
+YOUR HOUSEHOLD Address

 Name Phone numbers

-Name Phone numbers

-Name Phone numbers

-Name Phone numbers

-Name Phone numbers

-If we can't get home or contact each meet or leave a message at: Name ch other we will The Getaway Kits are stored in the 4.
+If we can't get home or contact each oth meet or leave a message at: ner we will The Getaway Kits are stored in the

+Name 4.
 The radio station (inc AM/FM frequency) we will

 Contact details tune in to for local civil defence information during an emergency

-Name (back-up)
+Name (back-up) an emergency

 Contact details

 Name (out of town) 5.
-Friends/neighbours who may need our help or who

-Contact details can help us
+Friends/neighbours who may need our help or who can help us

-Contact details Name
+Contact details the state of the s

-2. The person responsible for collecti ng the children Address

-from school is: Phone

 Name

+The person responsible for collecting the from school is:

+Name Phone

 Contact details Name

-Address
+Contact details Address

-3. Emergency Survival Items and Get Phone
+3. Emergency Survival Items and Getaway Kit

-Person responsible for checking w ater and food
+Person responsible for checking water a Phone and food

-Items will be checked and replenished on: (check and replenish at least once a year) 6.
-On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.
+Items will be checked and replenished of or storm, exits and safe assembly areas and where

-II (BABBANE BUS)
+to turn off water, electricity and gas. (check and replenish at least once a year)

-IE NUMBERS FOR POLICE, FIRE OR AMBULANCE CALL 111
+IMPORTANT PHONE NUMBERS FOR POLICE, FIRE OR AMBULANCE CALL 111

 Local Police station Water Supplier

 Medical Centre Gas Supplier

 Insurance Company Electrician

 Vet/Kennel/Cattery Plumber

 Electricity Supplier Builder

-Council Emergency Helpline